-An electrical engineer, Clive Franklyn Collett enlisted in 1915.
-A test pilot for the Royal Flying Corps, he voluntarily jumped from a B.E.2c wearing a parachute.
+The son of Captain Horace and Alice Collett, Clive Franklyn Collett was educated at Queen's College, Tauranga and completed a course in electrical engineering at Cable's foundry, Wellington.
+Traveling to England, he received Royal Aero Club Aviator's Certificate 1057 on an L. & P. biplane at the L. & P. School, Hendon on 29 January 1915.
+In February he enlisted in the Royal Flying Corps.
+As a test pilot, he voluntarily jumped from a B.E.2c wearing a parachute.
+Posted to 70 Squadron as a Sopwith Camel pilot, he scored 12 victories in 1917.
 According to James McCudden, Collett "used to come back shot to ribbons nearly every time he went out.
 One day he drove a German machine down to the ground behind the German lines, and then to make quite sure he fired at it on the ground until it burst into flames.
 Collett was always for downing the Hun, whenever and wherever he could find him."
-Collett was killed in a crash while flying a captured Albatros over the Firth of Forth.
+Collett drowned in the River Forth when he crashed while flying a captured Albatros.
 McCudden believed "something flew off the bonnet of the engine and stunned him, for he was seen to dive straight into the water without attempting to recover himself."

 New Zealand Herald, Volume LXI, Issue 18840, 15 October 1924, Page 10